 A connection between atomicity and integral integrity

 Let us look at the connection between atomism, as a view of the discrete structure of all things characteristic of different cultures and eras, and holism.
-Atomism and holism are considered as two opposing but complementary approaches in the modern theory of complex self-organizing systems, also called the theory of complexity.
-Atomism is connected with consideration of nesting of complex world structures, their fractal organization, based on fragments of which self-similar spatial and temporal structures grow.
+Atomism and holism are considered two opposing but complementary approaches in the modern theory of complex self-organizing systems also called the theory of complexity.
+Atomism is connected with the consideration of the nesting of complex world structures, and their fractal organization, based on fragments of which self-similar spatial and temporal structures grow.
 The whole theory of complexity is permeated by holism, which has an evolutionary character.

 A hierarchy of complex self-organizing systems

 A hierarchy of complex self-organizing systems, systems inactivism connected with the environment, a world with an open future, and many alternatives for development – this is how we see the world from the perspective of the modern theory of complexity.
 In this, perhaps, atomism and holism can be regarded as styles of thinking.
 In other words, atomism and holism are the key concepts of the modern scientific picture of the world.

 The opposition and interrelation of atomism and holism in science today can be seen in the following aspects: considering the problem of what is primary and what is secondary (part or whole) and considering evolutionary ways of the interconnection of parts as a whole.
 The analysis of discreteness and continuity in phenomena and processes in nature, society, and human activity is interesting and important.
 Continuity is related to the very processivity of the world, and discreteness to its structural organization.
 It is also necessary to establish a connection between discreteness and quantum processes in the world.
 Because quantumness is connected with the discontinuous transition between organization levels and the existence of thresholds of sensibility or thresholds of perception of complex formations of the world.